How long does this take?

 What will this cost?

-I charge $170 for a 50-minute appointment.
-I have a few times available at lower rates for clients who cannot afford my regular fee.
+I charge $170 for a 50-minute session for an individual and $185 for a 50-minute session for a couple.
 If I am not able to accommodate you, I may refer you to one of the clinicians working in my practice, who are highly skilled and who offer moderate fees.
-Adriana Portillo, MFT (415.787.0677), Angela Vincent Polk, MFTI (510.545.3881), and Susanna Gilbert, MFTI (510.646.0396) are currently working in my practice.
+Adriana Portillo, MFT (415.787.0677) and Angela Vincent Polk, MFTI (510.545.3881) are currently working in my practice.

 Often, people find that therapy helps them reduce expensive, unwanted behaviors, make changes that allow them to make more money, tap into support, and see their finances in a way that feels less constrained.
 This leaves them richer both emotionally and financially.